 But you can always save the nuts to bake a cake

-This idea is similar to the walnut gift idea above.
+This creative way to give money is similar to the walnut gift idea above.
 Tightly wrap one or more bills in tootsie roll wrappers and hide them among tons of real tootsie rolls.

 Here’s a poem to use with this cash gift idea: